kenahoo/RHadoop-Wiki/rhdfs.md

         hdfs.init, hdfs.defaults

 ###Environment Variables
 Access to HDFS via this R package is dependent upon the `HADOOP_BIN` and `HADOOP_CONF` environment variables.
 Be sure that these are properly set.
-If these variables are not properly set, the package will be accessing the local file system in stead of HDFS
+If these variables are not properly set, the package will be accessing the local file system instead of HDFS

 Examples: